-FY2014 has been a challenging year for the industry as gold prices continue to fall and tumbled to as low as below US\$1,200 per ounce in 4Q2014 before climbing up steadily to register a modest recovery at end FY2014.
-In addition, the Group faced increasing competition in the industry and rising operation costs.
+FY2015 has been a challenging year for the industry with the rise in interest rates and the lacklustre performance of gold.
+In addition, the Group faced increasing competition in the pawnbroking industry and rising operation costs.

-During the year, the Group's revenue decreased by 8.1% to \$324.5 million.
-This was mainly due to a reduction in revenue from the retail and trading of pre-owned jewellery and gold segment from \$332.7 million in FY2013 to \$304.3 million in FY2014, despite revenue from the pawnbroking segment remaining relatively stable.
+During the year, the Group's revenue decreased from \$324.5 million in FY2014 to \$269.9 million in FY2015.
+Revenue from retail and trading of pre-owned jewellery and gold decreased by \$57.5 million while revenue from pawnbroking remained relatively stable.
+Moneylending contributed \$2.7 million to the Group's revenue in FY2015.